PandaGaragara/Flying_Garagara_Panda/README.md

 This mathematical simplification allows the complete safety-critical control loop to run on resource-constrained embedded hardware, such as Pixhawk running NuttX RTOS, without introducing computational latency jitter.

-📊 Telemetry and Numerical Verification
+📊 5.
+Telemetry & Numerical Verification

 To validate our control-theoretic assertions, we executed a 10,000-step sequential stress test within a dynamic, non-stationary simulation wind-tunnel.
-An unmodeled non-linear neural network simulator was used to represent the non-cooperative environment.
-Between steps $4,000 \le k \le 6,500$, the environment injected an "Extreme Threat Phase" where classifier sensitivity $\psi(k)$ instantly scaled by 250%.
+Between steps $4,000 \le k \le 6,500$, the environment injected an "Extreme Threat Phase" where classifier sensitivity scaled by 250%.

-Invariant Evasion Telemetry (10,000 Steps)
+5.1 Invariant Evasion Telemetry (10,000 Steps)

 Experimental Group